 We all want a better Memphis.
 Trust between law enforcement and the people they protect and serve is essential in our city.
 It is key to the stability of our communities, and the safe and effective delivery of police services.
 We want to listen and do the work to improve our Memphis Police Department.

-If you wish to file a complaint against a Memphis Police Officer, you may file by phone or in-person.
+If you wish to file a complaint against a Memphis Police Officer, you may file by email, phone, or in-person.

 You can call the Inspectional Services Bureau at 901-636-4966.
 The attendant will take your information, and an investigator will then call and set up an appointment.